 How does the toilet maintain a watertight seal?

-A watertight seal is created between the flapper valve and the flush valve seat to prevent water from continuously flowing into the toilet bowl.
-When the tank is full, the flapper valve rests on the flush valve seat, creating a seal that prevents water from escaping into the bowl.
-This seal is essential for maintaining the water level in the tank.
+A watertight seal is created between the flapper and flush valve seats to prevent water from continuously flowing into the toilet bowl.
+When the tank is complete, the flapper valve rests on the flush valve seat, creating a seal that prevents water from escaping into the bowl.
+This seal is essential for maintaining the tank’s water level.

 What is the function of the flush lever?

-The flush lever, commonly located on the side of the toilet tank, is used to initiate the flushing process.
-When the flush lever is pressed, it lifts the flapper valve, allowing water to flow from the tank into the toilet bowl.
+The flush lever, commonly located on the side of the toilet tank, initiates the flushing process.
+When pressed, it lifts the flapper valve, allowing water to flow from the tank into the toilet bowl.
 The flush lever returns to its original position while the flapper valve closes to stop the water flow.

 What happens when the tank fills after flushing?